Brasov City Guide: top things to do & places to visit

 Start from: Rucar village, Arges county

-Our wildlife trips from Brasov are unique

-in Eastern Europe.
+Our wildlife trips from Brasov are unique in Eastern Europe.
 They're wonderful opportunities to learn about Mother Nature, especially for kids!

-But due to their complex logistics, don't underestimate them: they're not like regular hiking trips and require a very good physical condition to go in inaccessible, non-touristy areas.
+But due to their complex logistics, don't underestimate them: they're not like regular hiking trips and require a very good physical condition as you’ll go in inaccessible, non-touristy areas.

 There’s also the option of visiting Libearty Bear Sanctuary close to the city of Zarnesti.
 Home to over 100 brown bears rescued from circuses and cruel living conditions, you can now see them happy and playful.